Music Class Schedule | Fall 2023

 1st Half of Term

-Introduction to theoretical elements of music for students who need preparation in the fundamentals of music theory prior to taking 21M.301.
-Requires ability to read notation in at least one clef.
-Covers many of the same topics as 21M.051 but at a faster pace.
+Accelerated half-semester study of the fundamentals of Western music.
+Requires ability to read Western staff notation in at least one clef.
 Coverage includes intervals, triads, major and minor keys, basic musical analysis over a variety of idioms in Western music.
 Also emphasizes developing the ear, voice, and keyboard skills.
-Not open to students who have completed 21M.051, 21M.151, 21M.301 or 21M.302.
-21M.150 is offered first half of term; 21M.151 is offered second half of term.
-Limited to 20 per section by lottery.
+Not open to students who have completed or are enrolled in 21M.051, 21M.151, 21M.301 or 21M.302.
+Course content is identical to 21M.151: 21M.150 is offered first half of term; 21M.151 is offered second half of term or during IAP.
+Limited to 18.

 History/Culture